-6. Use of self-tapping or self-drilling screws is recommended.
+- 6. Use of self-tapping or self-drilling screws is recommended.
 In case of wooden structures, suitable wood-screws should be used.
 All the screws should be corrosion resistant, with at least heavy-duty hot-dipped galvanized finish, or stainless steel (if used in an extremely corrosive environment).
-The screws should be 6 mm (1/4 in.) diameter, with length according to sheet thickness, type of washer and type of supporting structure.

-7. Each screw should be fitted with a conical corrosion resistant steel washer, with specifications as the screws above or of aluminum, at least 1 mm (0.04 in.) thick, 25 mm (1 in.) diameter, with a Specially Shaped integral rubber gasket, EPDM (see PALRAM special washer/gasket fig. 13g).
-The screw should be tightened carefully, with no distortion of the washer and rubber gasket, or the flat face of the sheet PALRAM will supply the suitable fasteners and washers with the SUNLITE sheets unless required otherwise.
+The screws should be 6.35mm (1/4in.) diameter, with length according to sheet thickness, type of washer and type of supporting structure. - 7.
+Each screw should be fitted with a conical corrosion resistant steel washer, with specifications as the screws above or of aluminum, at least 1mm (0.04 in.) thick, 25mm (1 in.) diameter, with a Specially Shaped integral rubber gasket, EPDM (see Palram special washer/gasket fig. 13g).
+The screw should be tightened carefully, with no distortion of the washer and rubber gasket, or the flat face of the sheet Palram will supply the suitable fasteners and washers with the SUNLITE sheets unless required otherwise.

 8. Screw buttons: Improved performance can be obtained by replacing the washers with special plastic screw buttons, fitted with a suitable rubber gasket, with or without a closing cap.
 They fit the thickness of each type of sheet (6, 8, 10, 16 mm, and possibly 25 mm), differing by sleeve length.
 Their advantage: the sleeve prevents excessive tightening and local squashing around the screw, and is softer on the sheet, reducing risk of tear or shear around the screw's stem.
 They also offer a seal between the fastener hole and the open channels of the sheet, preventing possible infiltration of water and dirt into the internal space of the sheet.
-Screw buttons work with the same screws mentioned above (6 mm, 1/4 in.), maybe a little longer due to the higher thickness of the button.
+Screw buttons can suit the 6.35mm (1/4 in.) screws mentioned above, although it is recommended to use slightly longer screws to accommodate the button thickness.

-PALRAM recommends perforating SUNLITE for fastening as little as possible, and prefers the use of clamped edge installation.
-PALRAM recommends that the use of fastening screws in a glazing system, even with plastic buttons, should be limited to economical, price conscious projects only.
-Two or foursided clamped glazing is a preferred choice.
+Palram recommends perforating SUNLITE for fastening as little as possible, and prefers the use of clamped edge installation.
+Palram recommends that the use of fastening screws in a glazing system, even with plastic buttons, should be limited to economical, price conscious projects only.
+Two or four-sided clamped glazing is a preferred choice.